albertoSoto/streaming-magnolia/README.md

 # Magnolia Streaming - Retos digitales 2019

+This project is part of the competition Retos Digitales 2019 from Magnolia International.
+Contest 4: "Próxima funcionalidad estrella de Magnolia" or next incoming Magnolia functionality
-Magnolia low level project integrating Spring MVC 5 as a filter chain into the Magnolia context.

-Allows streaming DAM Assets with header-range control, splitting files in 1Mb chunks, generating a professional environment for video streaming.
+> It's Magnolia low level project integrating Spring MVC 5 as a filter chain into the Magnolia context, allowing streaming DAM Assets with header-range control, splitting files in 5Mb chunks (by default), generating a professional environment for video streaming.

-Uncomment Web flux dependency in magnolia module pom to activate Spring WebFlux with MVC.
+Note: Uncomment Web flux dependency in magnolia module pom to activate Spring WebFlux with MVC.

 Based on Magnolia 6.0